Raghunath Tople

-Raghunath Anant Tople (Note: also spelt as Raghunath Ananta Tople.) (born Rogunata Ananta Tople; 2 August 1928 – unknown), also known as R.A.
+Raghunath Anant Tople (Note: also spelt as Raghunath Ananta Tople.) (born Rogunata Ananta Tople; born 2 August 1928), also known as R.A.
 Tople, was an Indian politician, teacher, and playwright.
 He was a former member of the Goa, Daman and Diu Legislative Assembly representing the Mapusa Assembly constituency from 1963 to 1967.
 Tople was a member of the Janata Party.

 Tople was among the many Goan playwrights who made significant contributions to the realm of drama and one-act plays.
 Many of his works were brought to life on stage by esteemed educational and cultural organizations.
 Tople, alongside Shantaram Dhond, played prominent roles as key figures within the Maharashtrawadi Aghadi centre located in Mapusa, Goa.

 Early and personal life

 Tople was born on 2 August 1928 to Marathi immigrants Ananta Tople and Pritabai Tople in Reis Magos, Goa, Portuguese India during the Portuguese Empire (now in India) as Rogunata Ananta Tople.
 He belonged to the Vaishya Hindu community.
 Tople completed his Bachelor of Arts in Economics and Psychology.
 He later completed his Bachelor of Education.